BhagwatiChate/ESG_analysis/ESG_Analysis/docs/APPROACH.md

 2. **Normalization & Chunking** — de-duplication, language filtering, section-aware splitting.
 3. **ESG Topic Classification** — Assigns one/more topics from a hybrid SASB/GRI taxonomy.
 4. **Claim Analysis** — Sentiment (polarity) + Specificity (heuristics & linguistic cues).
-5. **(Optional) Greenwashing Risk** — Composite score from sentiment positivity, specificity, hedging language, and forward vs backward-looking bias.
+5. **Greenwashing Risk** — Composite score from sentiment positivity, specificity, hedging language, and forward vs backward-looking bias.
 6. **Synthesis** — Produces a cross-company summary table for analysts.

 ## 2) Rationale for Choices

 ### Companies & Sectors
-The notebook is parameterized to work with **3–5 publicly traded companies** from at least **two sectors**.
+The notebook is parameterized to work with **multiple publicly traded companies** from at least **two sectors**.
 You can set the `COMPANY_CONFIG` in the notebook to map a company to its sector and its PDF file path(s).

 ### ESG Framework
 We use a **hybrid** approach: **SASB** to anchor financial materiality (industry-specific) and **GRI** topic definitions to improve granularity and explainability.
 This aligns the output with investor needs while preserving coverage across Environmental, Social, and Governance themes.